steven-cardini/healthy-cell-selector/doc/journal.md

 # Plan for upcoming Weeks

 ## Week 15
-- Continue work to add a measure for difference between time points; use only values from time point 10 on (?)
+- Evaluate decision tree / naive bayesian with new features (time point differences); use only values from time point 10 on (?)
 - Try another approach based on statistics (classify cells outside a defined quantile range as unhealthy)

 ## Week 16